This is My Story

 Don’t get me wrong, it wasn’t easy watching my sister eat king sized Mars Bars after school in front of me, but looking back it was actually a blessing-in-disguise as it taught me willpower and discipline from an early age.
 Something that has stayed with me and that has allowed me to embrace my diabetes and to take the good with the bad (and don’t get me wrong there are many bad days)!

-I had to learn quickly to embrace my new lifestyle and over the years, I have developed a passion for creating and transforming recipes to suit my dietary needs.
-This outlook inspired me to start this blog and I hope it helps you to conquer your diabetic cravings and to live a happy, healthy life with diabetes!
+I had to learn quickly to embrace my new lifestyle and over the years, I have developed a passion for creating and transforming recipes to suit my diabetes.
+This inspired me to start the t1 Friendly Foodie blog and I hope it helps you to conquer your diabetic cravings and to live a happy, healthy life with diabetes!